Arthur John Allmand: Marriage and personal life

 Allmand had some knowledge of the Welsh language, but was not fluent.
 The Allmand household was a bilingual one, where both French and English were spoken on account of Allmand's French wife.
 Allmand was said to be often dressed in a blue suit, flannel shirt and regimental tie and was said to be committed to his duty with an enthusiasm for army life and training.

 The Allmand family home was No 5 North Square, Hampstead Garden Suburb.

 Death

-Major Arthur John Allmand died on the 4 August 1951 after a botched operation.
+Major Arthur John Allmand died on 4 August 1951 after a botched operation.
 Allmand's funeral was held at St Edward the Confessor Church, Golders Green.

 In Sir Ernest Barker's biography Age and Youth: Memories of Three Universities and Father of the Man, Baker writes of King’s College, London, and says: ‘in chemistry there was that rare spirit, saint as well as chemist whose memory is a benediction, A. J. Allmand’.